| Internet-Draft | AAuth-R3 | June 2026 |

 r3_granted: serve the request.¶

-r3_conditional: return AAuth-Requirement with a resource token containing the actual parameters the agent provided.
-The AS evaluates the specific call.¶
+r3_conditional: build a per-call proposal ({{per-call-proposals}}) and return AAuth-Requirement with a resource token referencing it.
+The AS evaluates the specific call against the proposed parameters.¶

 No token introspection or R3 document fetch is needed at enforcement time.
 The resource uses the vocabulary it already understands.¶